Bar Rescue season 4

-The fourth season of the American reality show Bar Rescue premiered on Paramount Network on October 5, 2014 at 9/8c except for the third half of the season that aired in the 10/9c slot, and concluded on July 31, 2016 with a total of 58 episodes.
+The fourth season of the American reality show Bar Rescue premiered on Spike on October 5, 2014, at 9/8c except for the third half of the season that aired in the 10/9c slot, and concluded on July 31, 2016 with a total of 58 episodes.
 Like the third season, season four was also split into multiple parts.
-Season 4 is also the longest season of Bar Rescue to date, having been on the air for nearly two years.
+Season 4 was the longest season of Bar Rescue having been on the air for nearly two years until Season 8.